 Yes, there may be a tiny person attached to you at all times.
-But this month, if you’re creative or crafty, that could mean some amazing Halloween costume opportunities, just for mamas (or dads!) with slings.
+But this month, if you’re creative or crafty, that could mean some amazing DIY babywearing Halloween costume opportunities, just for mamas (or dads!) with slings.

 So grab a sling, grab a baby.
 Whether you’re using a pouch, a mei tai, or a soft structured carrier, here are some great ideas for a parent-baby costume that will keep everyone happy–and get some laughs.

 You can dress a little girl as Leia with a cute Leia buns hat.
 Have either parent wear a Chewbacca suit– or just this clever brown shirt– and put baby in a C3P-O hat.
 Or have Dad put on a tan shirt and khaki pants and carry your little in a soft structured carrier, preferably brown.
 Try this adorable handmade baby Yoda hat (above from Little Bird Lucy on Ets)y.
-The FreeHand baby carrier in brown would be the perfect carrier for this– and front carries, too.
+The FreeHand baby carrier in brown would be the perfect carrier for this– and front carriers, too.

 2. You be the tree, baby can be anything that climbs a tree

 Wear all brown with a green beret, and poof!
 You’re a tree!
 Baby can be any sort of koala, little bird, owl, squirrel, or even an acorn.
 Or you can get a full-body baby monkey costume at pretty much any store costume section.
 Bonus: super warm.

 3. Million Dollar Baby and Bank Robber